-- 10. Lift Trucks Industrial lift trucks loaded or with obstructed view shall travel in reverse.
-A flag man should be used to assist. - 11.
-Lift Trucks No person other than the designated operator shall ride on an industrial lift truck. - 12.
-Lift Trucks Basket attachments on lift trucks shall be properly secured to the vehicle and shall not be used to transport personnel - 13.
-Lift Trucks No person shall stand or walk under any load while load is elevated by industrial lift truck - 14.
-Platform Lifts Safety platforms shall meet Cal OSHA requirements and should be on a preventive maintenance program and routinely checked for safety and secured before elevating personnel.
-Rotator attachment shall be disabled and operator shall be on the lift vehicle at all times when platform is in use. - 15.
-Platform Lifts On equipment such as scissor lifts, which can be operated from the lift platform, access shall be provided whereby personnel on the platform can shut off power to the truck. - 16.
-Platform Lifts If deemed necessary, bump caps or hard hats shall be required while operating or working from lift platforms of any kind. - 17.
-Platform Lifts Safety harnesses and lanyards attached to the cage shall be worn at all times while operating or working from boom type lift platforms.
+- 15. Safety platforms must meet Cal OSHA requirements and should be on a preventive maintenance program and routinely checked for safety and secured before elevating personnel.
+Rotator attachment must be disabled and operator must be on the lift vehicle at all times when platform is in use. - 16.
+On equipment such as scissor lifts, which can be operated from the lift platform, access shall be provided whereby personnel on the platform can shut off power to the truck. - 17.
+If deemed necessary, bump caps or hard hats shall be required while operating or working from lift platforms of any kind.

+18. Safety harnesses and lanyards attached to the cage shall be worn at all times while operating or working from boom type lift platforms.